 Located in Juneau County, this 44,000-acre refuge is home to the world's largest population of endangered Karner blue butterflies.
-Sandhill cranes, migrating waterfowl in fall, wild turkeys, bald and golden eagles in winter; shorebirds and songbirds in spring.
-Browse in our Visitor Center or take a walk along the two new boardwalk loops that take visitors through a mosaic of habitats on the refuge.
-Walk above the water of the wetlands, through the prairies and savannas before returning to the visitor center.
-Hiking/skiing trails, observation towers and auto routes provide easy access.
+See whooping cranes, migrating waterfowl in fall, bald eagles, and shorebirds and songbirds in spring.
+Play in the visitor center exhibit hall or take a walk along the boardwalk trails over the wetlands.

 Visit the 2-story observation tower, drive the auto tour, or head to a trail for a wilderness adventure.
 Hunt, fish, cross-country ski, snowshoe, and enjoy photography and wildlife observation.
 Stop by the visitor center for recent wildlife sightings a map, or to shop in the bookstore.
 Located less than an hour from Wisconsin Dells, Tomah, and Wisconsin Rapids.